Isle of Man: Religion

-Myth, legend, and folklore
+Myth, legend and folklore

 In Manx mythology, the island was ruled by the sea god Manannán, who would draw his misty cloak around the island to protect it from invaders.
-One of the principal folk theories about the origin of the name Mann is that it is named after Manannán.
+One of the principal folk theories about the origin of the name Man is that it is named after Manannán.

 In the Manx tradition of folklore, there are many stories of mythical creatures and characters.
 These include the Buggane, a malevolent spirit which according to legend, blew the roof off St Trinian's Church in a fit of rage; the Fenodyree; the Glashtyn; and the Moddey Dhoo, a ghostly black dog which wandered the walls and corridors of Peel Castle.

 The Isle of Man is also said to be home to fairies, known locally as "the little folk" or "themselves".
 There is a famous Fairy Bridge, and it is said to be bad luck if one fails to wish the fairies good morning or afternoon when passing over it.
 It used to be a tradition to leave a coin on the bridge to ensure good luck.
 Other types of fairies include the Arkan Sonney.

 An old Irish story tells how Lough Neagh was formed when Ireland's legendary giant Fionn mac Cumhaill (commonly anglicised to Finn McCool) ripped up a portion of the land and tossed it at a Scottish rival.
 He missed and the chunk of earth landed in the Irish Sea, thus creating the island.

 Peel Castle has been proposed as a possible location of the Arthurian Avalon or as the location of the Grail Castle, site of Lancelot's encounter with the sword bridge of King Maleagant.

 One of the most oft-repeated myths is that people found guilty of witchcraft were rolled down Slieau Whallian, a hill near St John's, in a barrel.
-However this is a 19th-century legend derived from a Scottish legend, which in turn comes from a German legend.
-Separately, a witchcraft museum was opened at the Witches Mill, Castletown in 1951.
-There has never actually been a witches' coven on that site; the myth was only created with the opening of the museum.
+However, this is a 19th-century legend derived from a Scottish legend, which in turn comes from a German legend.
+Separately, a witchcraft museum was opened at the Witches Mill, Castletown in 1951, despite there never being a witches' coven on that site; the myth was only created with the opening of the museum.
 However, there has been a strong tradition of herbalism and the use of charms to prevent and cure illness and disease in people and animals.